Industry Update for August 5, 2015

 Source: Search Engine Land

 State prosecutors from 24 states are pressuring Google to enforce to crack down on rogue Internet pharmacies that sell counterfeit prescription medicine and illegal drugs.
 Prosecutors believe Google is profiting billions off of the advertising from such websites.
-Google claims they disabled millions of ads in 2013 alone.
+Google claims they disabled millions of paid ads in 2013 alone.

 Source: Washington Post